Censorship in the Empire of Japan: Early Shōwa Period (1926–1945)

 In 1924, the Publications Monitoring Department of the Home Ministry was created with separate sections for censorship, investigation and general affairs.
 With the outbreak of the Second Sino-Japanese War, the Home Ministry, Army Ministry, Navy Ministry and Ministry of Foreign Affairs all held regular meetings with publishers to provide advice on how to follow the ever-stringent regulations.
 Penalties for violations increased in severity, and voice recordings (including radio broadcasts) also came under official purview.

 In 1936, an Information and Propaganda Committee was created within the Home Ministry, which issued all official press statements, and which worked together with the Publications Monitoring Department on censorship issues.
 The activities of this committee, a consortium of military, politicians and professionals upgraded to a Cabinet Information Division (内閣情報部, Naikaku jōhōbu) in September 1937, were proscriptive as well as prescriptive.
 Besides applying censorship to all medias of the Shōwa regime and issuing detailed guidelines to publishers, it made suggestions that were all but commands.
 From 1938, print media "would come to realize that their survival depended upon taking cues from the Cabinet Information Bureau and its flagship publication, Shashin shūhō, designers of the 'look' of the soldier, and the 'look' of the war".

-Article 12 of the censorship guideline for newspapers issued on September 1937 stated that any news article or photograph "unfavorable" to the Imperial Army was subject to a gag.
+Article 12 of the censorship guideline for newspapers issued in September 1937 stated that any news article or photograph "unfavorable" to the Imperial Army was subject to a gag.
 Article 14 prohibited any "photographs of atrocities" but endorsed reports about the "cruelty of the Chinese" soldiers and civilians.

 Giving the example of the Nanjing massacre, Tokushi Kasahara of Tsuru University asserts, "Some deniers argue that Nanjing was much more peaceful than we generally think.
 They always show some photographs with Nanjing refugees selling some food in the streets or Chinese people smiling in the camps.
 They are forgetting about Japanese propaganda.
 The Imperial Army imposed strict censorship.
 Any photographs with dead bodies couldn't get through.
 So photographers had to remove all the bodies before taking pictures of streets and buildings in the city ...
 Even if the photos were not staged, the refugees had no choice but to fawn on the Japanese soldiers.
 Acting otherwise meant their deaths ..."

 One of the most famous examples of censorship is related to Mugi to heitai (Wheat and soldiers), Ashihei Hino's wartime bestseller.
 A paragraph in which the author described the beheading of three Chinese soldiers was cut from the final section of the book despite the author's dedication to the war effort.